-When discussing about how to improve immune system health, I always like to begin with the following excellent quote from Dr. Lawrence Wilson:
+When discussing how to improve immune system health, I always like to begin with the following excellent quote from Dr. Lawrence Wilson:

 “Factors that impair the immune system include nutrient deficiencies, contaminated air, water and food, unhealthy lifestyles, and too much exposure to harmful microbes.
 Other factors that weaken the immune system are negative attitudes and emotions and the presence of toxic metals, toxic chemicals and biological toxins in the body.
 Others are sluggish metabolism, lack of rest and sleep, excessive stress or too much exercise.
 As these causative factors are removed or corrected, the immune system improves.”

 It’s now common knowledge that 70% of your immune system resides in the digestive tract.
 When your immune system health is not functioning at optimum levels, immediate focus is needed in two areas: (1) your digestive tract and (2) your liver, which is the main filter of the body.
 There is not one supplement or modality alone that can effectively restore immune system health even though many would have you believe differently.
 I have personally found that in order to help your immune system heal, you must address proper cleansing, healthy diet, exercise, hormones, restful sleep, quality supplementation and herbs.
 All of these have a synergistic effect while providing the immune system the help and support that it needs to repair.

 16 Ways to Naturally Improve Your Immune System Health